-My award-winning short film, But I Do, portrays the true story of an insecure girl longing for romance who learns that she cannot be loved until she loves herself.
+A short, musical film that I wrote, produced, acted/danced in and edited won awards around the world.
+I wore all those hats because it was such a small-budget film that I could not afford to hire people.
+But I Do portrays the true story of an insecure young woman longing for romance who learns that she cannot be loved until she loves herself.

-Filming had to be done when businesses were closed, and on specific dates.
-This meant that the shoots went forward regardless of the challenges.
+Filming had to be done when businesses were closed.
+Shooting had to go forward as scheduled regardless of roadblocks.
 There were many.
-For the ballroom finale, the fiancé of one dancer had just been killed, a principal dancer had a fever of 102, and I had a torn muscle in my back.
+For the ballroom finale, the fiancé of one dancer had just been killed, a supporting dancer had a fever of 102, and I had a torn muscle.
 Still, we all worked until the sun came up.
-When we were done, no one wanted to leave, and the dancer who was suffering the loss said that there was nowhere else he would have rather been.
+When we were done, no one wanted to leave.
+The dancer who grieving said there was nowhere else he would have rather been.

 When I finished editing But I Do, I put it on my YouTube channel and everyone agreed that if it only got two views that did not matter.
 What did was the great time we shared making it.
 We were surprised when it won the Royal Reel Award for Film Excellence at the Canada International Film Festival.
 Then I was honored at the Los Angeles Movie Awards for Best Director, joining a group that has included such luminaries as Ron Howard, Samuel Jackson, and Hayden Christensen.
 After that, But I Do was chosen for opening weekend at the Toronto Independent Film Festival and won the award for Best Music Video.

 Then But I Do won several other international awards.